-Insufficient iron is one such condition that we generally notice in Indian females due to lack of balanced diet.
-These days not just females but even males face anaemia.
-So lets check this Indian diet plan for Anemia (Increase Haemoglobin) to tackle it.
+Insufficient iron is one such condition that we generally notice in Indian females due to lack of a balanced diet.
+These days not just females but even males face anemia.
+So let us check this Indian diet plan for Anemia (Increase Haemoglobin) to tackle it.

-“Anaemia” is a medical condition in which a person has a lower-than-normal number of red blood cells or quantity of haemoglobin.
+“Anaemia” is a medical condition in which a person has a lower-than-normal number of red blood cells or the quantity of hemoglobin.
 It affects the capacity of their blood to carry oxygen and can lead to a number of health problems including death.
-Anaemia in women and children has been a major problem in India for half a century.
-New Global Nutrition report of 2017 says, 51 % of women of reproductive age suffer from anaemia in India.
+Anemia in women and children has been a major problem in India for half a century.
+New Global Nutrition report of 2017 says, 51 % of women of reproductive age suffer from anemia in India.

 - Folate, vitamin B12 and vitamin A deficiencies